February 8, 2019

 Recreate Your First Date - If you are the sentimental type, recreate your 1st date!

 Go Snowshoeing/Hiking - If you can get away from work, take a daytime date to our beautiful Utah mountains to go snowshoeing.
-You can find a great list of Winter Hikes at Utah Adventure Family or you can go on an all-day guided tour for 2 with Fat Toe Adventure Company for $78.
+You can find a great list of Winter Hikes at Utah Adventure Family or get an all day snow shoeing and rental package for 2 at Jeremy Ranch for $52.

 Go Rock Climbing - Check out Momentum in Lehi where you can get an adult pass for just $10.